Lake Michigan Shore AVA: Geography and climate

 Lake Michigan Shore boundaries encompasses the smaller Fennville AVA and extends as far as 45 mi inland from the lakeshore; however, the climate and glacial moraine soils are relatively similar throughout.
 The AVA has a warmer growing season, as much as two weeks longer than the Leelanau Peninsula AVA and Old Mission Peninsula AVA, which are both in Northern Michigan.

 Soil

 The composition of the soils within the area are not a definitive distinguishing factor.
 However, the topography of the area does distinguish the area because it is of "glacial moraine" construction as opposed to "till plain" construction for the surrounding areas.
 Glacial moraines are more conducive to grape growing because of the creation of needed air drainage, whereas till plains flatten out and are unsuitable for grape growing.
-The hardiness zone range is 6a except near enough to Lake Michigan in Berrien County where it is 7a.

 Viticulture

 The majority of grapes grown in Michigan are Concord grapes which are used in the production of grape juice and jelly.
 Approximately, 20 percent of the state's grapes are used in wine and account for 3,330 tons of grapes.
 The wine grapes grown in the Lake Michigan Shore viticultural area comprise 17 varieties of American, French hybrid, and vinifera grapes.
 The counties of Berrien and Van Buren account for 83 percent of the state's grape production, with the three remaining counties in the area comprising an additional 14 percent.
 The remaining three percent of the state's grape production primarily comes from the previously approved Leelanau Peninsula viticultural area 200 mi north along the Lake Michigan shore.